Gunasekhar0027/dicom_parser/README.md

 // Read DICOM file bytes into fileBytes

 DICOMModel dicomModel = await parseDICOM(fileBytes);

+// Parsed tags from DICOM File
 List<TagModel> tags = dicomModel.tags;

+// Parsed Image as Uint8List that can be  used in Image.memory() to view in flutter widget Uint8List? parsedImageBytes = dicomModel.imageBytes;

+// Get Modality of DICOM File
 String? modality = dicomModel.getModality();
 ```